-After nearly 50 years of Fourier/Gaussian modeling, the late 1980s and 1990s saw sudden and remarkable shift in viewpoint, arising from the confluence of (a) multi-scale image decompositions, (b) non-Gaussian statistical observations and descriptions, and (c) variance-adaptive statistical models based on hidden variables.
+image decompositions, (b) non-Gaussian statistical observations and descriptions, and (c) locally-adaptive statistical models based on fluctuating variance.
 The improvements in image processing applications arising from these ideas have been steady and substantial.
 But the complete synthesis of these ideas, and development of further refinements are still underway.

-Variants of the GSM model described in the previous section seem to represent the current state-of-the-art, both in terms of characterizing the density of coefficients, and in terms of the quality of results in image processing applications.
+Variants of the contextual models described in the previous section seem to represent the current state-of-the-art, both in terms of characterizing the density of coefficients. and in terms of the quality of results in image processing applications.
 There are several issues that seem to be of primary importance in trying to extend such models.
-First, a number of authors have examined different methods of describing regularities in the local variance field.
-These include spatial random fields [23, 26, 24], and multiscale tree-structured models [40, 55].
+First, a number of authors are developing models that can capture the regularities in the local variance, such as spatial random fields [22, 25, 23, 29], and multiscale treestructured models [40, 55].
 Much of the structure in the variance field may be attributed to discontinuous features such as edges, lines, or corners.
-There is a substantial literature in computer vision describing such structures [e.g., 57, 32, 17, 27, 56], but it has proven difficult to establish models that are both explicit and flexible.
-Finally, there have been several recent studies investigating geometric regularities that arise from the continuity of contours and boundaries [45, 16, 19, 21, 60].
-These and other image structures will undoubtedly be incorporated into future statistical models, leading to further improvements in image processing applications.
+There is a substantial literature in computer vision describing such structures, but it has proven difficult to establish models that are both explicit about these features and yet flexible.
+Finally, there have been several recent studies investigating geometric regularities that arise from the continuity of contours and boundaries [45, 17, 19, 21, 57].
+These and other image regularities will surely be incorporated into future statistical models, leading to further improvements in image processing applications.